feedhenry-staff/wfm-doc/Getting-Started.md

 ## Running The Raincatcher Apps Locally

 See the [Running The Demo Raincatcher Solution Locally](Running-locally.md) guide for getting set up locally for Raincatcher development.

+## Integrating A New Module Into The Demo Solution

+The [Module Integration](Module-Integration.md) guide explains how a new module would be introduced to the overall solution to provide extra functionality.